typicaleoxx/Hotel-Management-System/README.md

    python manage.py runserver
    ```

-7. Access different functionalities of the Restaurant Management System through the provided APIs.
+7. Access different functionalities of the Hotel Management System through the provided APIs.
-8. Customize and extend the project as needed for your specific restaurant management requirements.
+8. Customize and extend the project as needed for your specific hotel management requirements.

 ## Possible Updates or Contributions